 Why TPAs use MyDrugTesting.com.

-Sites that don't answer or return calls get flagged and removed — the list keeps only the reliable ones.
+Sites that don't answer or return calls get flagged and removed.
+The list keeps only the reliable ones.

 Track which sites actually delivered on post-accident, reasonable suspicion, and after-hours calls.